 His activities in stage, film and tv, past and present, are the main focus here.
 He was a new discovery for me when Merlin came to our screens.
 I have been enchanted by the exceptional quality of his talent since the first episode of that wonderful series.
 His reactions to his introduction to Gaius stay with me still, the embarrassed stammer, the lowered eyes, the innocent confusion.

-My feelings and thoughts about the entire Merlin tv series will be found in Merlin Pages.
+My feelings and thoughts about the entire Merlin tv series will be found in Remembering Merlin.

 The pages listed under that title will talk about each season and its episodes.
 This is a work in progress … at present unfinished.
 I hope you will visit both the Merlin Home Page and the individual Season pages as time goes on.